masterdhanu/masterdhanu/README.md

 ### Hi there, I'm <a href="https://t.me/AnimeClubNetwork">Anime Club Network</a> 👋
 (https://t.me/AnimeClubNetwork)
 - Hi there!
-I'm ANIME CLUB NETWORK, a biology student and self taught programmer from India.
+My ANIME CLUB NETWORK, a biology student and self taught programmer from India.
 - I'm currently learning Python, PHP and web development.
 - Programming is a kind of blessing for me.
 - Apart from programming related stuffs, I love watching anime & reading novels in free time.